I’m aiming for a resilient, frugal and empathetic Web.

-- building from scratch a media website for 6 months within a team in an incremental and iterative process,
+- building from scratch a pan-Europeans news website for 6 months within a team in an incremental and iterative process,

 - prototyping an ecosystem of websites, APIs and protocols for 6 months to check if a French law related to unmanned aerial vehicles was applicable,

 - helping the French government for 2.5 years to release its open data through the data.gouv.fr portal focusing on quality and social interactions,

 - working with Mozilla for 1.5 year, first on the payment platform for FirefoxOS and then on the popular addons.mozilla.org website,